goshiphq/goship-cms/content/blog/what-are-the-types-of-trailers-in-truckload-shipping.md

 # How to choose a trailer?

 There are different trailers in truckload shipping, each created to move different kinds of freight.
-Before booking a shipment, it’s crucial to know the differences between truck trailers, their role, and their specifics.
-To pick the most suitable trailer type, it is critical to examine your cargo in detail and be well aware of its size and dimensions.
+Before booking a shipment, it’s crucial to know the differences between truck trailers, their roles, and specifics.
+It is critical to examine your cargo in detail and understand its size and dimensions to pick the most suitable trailer type.
 The weight of your items also matters when choosing a trailer for transportation.
 Characteristics like freight fragility or special chemical features will influence your trailer choice, too.

 Gathering the necessary data is the key to finding the right trailer that will both condense and secure your cargo.
+Determining your product type will help the carrier company select the vehicle for you and meet your transit expectations.
+Ensure you can provide the required data before booking a trailer to avoid possible transportation risks caused by wrong trailer choice.